 Alberta Apprenticeship and Industry Training Scholarships

-Sponsored by: Co-sponsored by the Alberta Apprenticeship and Industry Training Board, private industry and Alberta Enterprise and Advanced Education.
+Sponsored by: Co-sponsored by the Alberta Apprenticeship and Industry Training Board, private industry and Alberta Innovation and Advanced Education.
 For more information about the contributors to the scholarship fund, see the list of Scholarship Donors.